Where in the world does the Easter Bunny hop?

 Just a little heads up: On Easter Monday, men playfully tap the women with sticks from willow trees.
 It is said that vitality and fertility are transferred from the willow onto the women.
 Don’t say, we haven’t warned you.

-Prague is always worth a visit and you will definitely find like-minded people on our platform who want to create memories with you!
+Prague is always worth a visit and you will definitely find like-minded people on JoinMyTrip who want to create memories with you!

-Христос воскресе! - This is the traditional Easter greeting.
-It means: "Christ is resurrected!"
-Easter is the most beautiful and glorious holiday in Russia, even bigger than Christmas.
+Христос воскресе!
+This is the traditional Easter greeting.
+It means: “Christ is resurrected!”
+Easter is the most beautiful and glorious holiday in Russia, it is even bigger than Christmas.
 Most people spend their holiday with their families and a lot of delicious food.
-Russians also colour Easter eggs and bake a traditional pastry called Easter bread in English.
+Russians also paint Easter eggs and bake a traditional pastry, in English it is called Easter bread.
 On Easter Sunday, the whole family comes together to share a feast.
 After breakfast, everybody goes outside to celebrate with their neighbors and loved ones and share Easter eggs and Easter breads.
-Russians say: If the first egg you get, is given wholeheartedly, it will never get bad.
-Easter in Russia is full of charity and community, so it's the perfect destination for a group trip!
+Russians say: If the first egg you get, is given wholeheartedly, it will never go bad.
+Easter in Russia is full of generosity and community, so it’s the perfect destination for a group trip!

 3. Florence in Italy

-As you can see, Florence is full of art and old traditions - the centre for all culture-addicts!
-Grab your new travel buddies and dive into the Old Italy.
+As you can see, Florence is full of art and old traditions, the centre for all culture-addicts!
+Find your new travel buddies and head to the Old Italy.

-This means you can completely concentrate yourselves on your new travel buddies - either in a cozy hut or outside in the beautiful nature of Norway.
+This means you can completely makw the most of your experience with your new travel buddies, either in a cozy hut or outside in the beautiful nature of Norway.